Today is our first full day here! We arrange to meet at the ‘head’ in the square at 8.30 am for breakfast.

 When you go inside you see their sleeping area.
 Can you imagine how cold they must have been in winter?

 If I said I enjoyed the camps again, I don’t mean in a fun way!
 I think it is so important to go to these places.
 See what happened and how they lived, with your own eyes!

 More important, I want to remember them all.
 I hope they are all at peace now !

 If you are ever in Krakow, you have to do this trip.
 It’s very humbling !

-I will publish my photos on my YouTube Channel next week.
+I have published my photos on my YouTube Channel.
 Please take time to view them.

 We heard back to our hotel.
 I think we are a little weary now, so a quick drop off of our stuff, before we head out for dinner!